Steiner Ranch, Texas

 Steiner Ranch is a planned community and census-designated place (CDP) in Travis County, Texas, United States.
 It was first listed as a CDP in the 2020 census.
+As of the 2020 census, Steiner Ranch had a population of 16,713.

 It is in the west-central part of the county, occupying 4600 acre on a ridge running within a large bend on the north side of the Colorado River between Lake Travis and Lake Austin.
 The community is surrounded by the city limits of Austin, the state capital, and is 18 mi by road northwest of downtown.

 Real estate developer Al Hughes initially purchased the land for development in the late 1980s from the Steiner family.
-The neighborhood grew throughout the 1990s and, as of 2017, had a population of around 15,000.
+The neighborhood grew throughout the 1990s.
 It currently contains three elementary schools, one middle school and a variety of community parks, recreation centers and trails.